-New Yorkers are buzzing about a “miracle carb” diet — and soon the whole world should be buzzing with them.
+People are buzzing about the Miracle Carb Diet (and soon the whole world should be buzzing with them).
 Why?
-The approach, dreamed up by Manhattan nutrition pro Tanya Zuckerbrot, R.D., takes high-fiber weight loss to a whole new level.
+The approach, dreamed up by Manhattan nutrition pro Tanya Zuckerbrot, RD, takes high-fiber weight loss to a whole new level.

 “I call fiber the ‘miracle carb’ because it does such amazing things in the human body,” reveals Zuckerbrot.
 “Fiber is actually a type of carbohydrate the body can’t break down.
 And the more studies that are conducted on it, the more benefits we discover.”
 Used the right way, “fiber will help you trigger the fastest, safest weight loss possible.”